gchq/Gaffer/store-implementation/proxy-store/README.md

 Proxy Store
 ============

-As the name suggests this Store implemention is simply a proxy that delegates all operations to a Gaffer REST API.
+The `ProxyStore` implementation is simply a Gaffer store which delegates all operations to a Gaffer REST API.

-To create a Proxy Store you just need to provide a host, port and context root.
-This can be done via the ProxyStore Builder:
+To create a `ProxyStore` you just need to provide a host, port and context root.
+This can be done via the `ProxyStore.Builder`:

 ```java
 Graph graph = new Graph.Builder()